statecharts/statecharts.github.io/_glossary/initial-state.md

 ## Notation

-A state machine, or compound state's _initial_ state is specified by way of an arrow (a transition arrow) from a filled black circle ( to the state that technically is called the state, but without annotations like event names or guards.
-Technically, it is an [unguarded](guard.html
+A state machine, or compound state's _initial_ state is specified by way a black circle with exactly one transition arrow to a sibling state that should be entered.
+The black circle and arrow have no name, it is the target state that is called the 'initial' state.

 ![Black circle pointing to a state labeled A.  A is the initial state.](initial-state.svg)